carla-caracola/people_analytics/README.md

 Install Visual Studio Code: Download and install Visual Studio Code from Visual Studio Code.

-Install Visual Studio Code Extensions:

-Go to the Extensions view by clicking on the square icon in the sidebar.
+Install Visual Studio Code Extensions:Go to the Extensions view by clicking on the square icon in the sidebar.

 Search for and install the following extensions:
 - Python (by Microsoft)
 - Jupyter (by Microsoft)